tchitchek-lab/CytoCompare/README.md

-An example dataset, obtained from public mass cytometry data [[5](http://www.ncbi.nlm.nih.gov/pubmed/21964415)], is available in CytoCompare.
+An example dataset, obtained from public mass cytometry data [[9](http://www.ncbi.nlm.nih.gov/pubmed/21964415)], is available in CytoCompare.
 This example dataset consists of three healthy human bone marrow samples, unstimulated or stimulated by BCR-inductor or IL-7, and measured using a mass cytometry panel of more than 30 cell markers.
 This panel has been designed to identify a large spectrum of immune cell types.
-A SPADE analysis has been performed to identify cell clusters profiles.
+A SPADE analysis has been performed to identify cell clusters.
-Then, these cell clusters have been manually labeled based on their marker expressions [[5](http://www.ncbi.nlm.nih.gov/pubmed/21964415)].
+Then, these cell clusters have been manually labeled based on their marker expressions [[9](http://www.ncbi.nlm.nih.gov/pubmed/21964415)].
-SPADE cell clusters corresponding to six majors cell types (B, CD33+ monocytes, naive or memory CD4+ T cells, and naive or memory CD8+ T cells) have been extracted.
+SPADE cell clusters corresponding to six majors cell types (B, CD33+ monocytes, naive or memory CD4+ T cells, and naive or memory CD8+ T cells) have been extracted to create this example dataset.

 The raw data and the R object (`CytoCompareExample.rdata`) corresponding to this example dataset are available on a public ftp server: [ftp://ftp.cytocompare.org/public/](ftp://cytocompare:cytocompare@ftp.cytocompare.org/public/) (username: cytocompare, password: cytocompare).